 Dr. Sylvia A. Earle, Founder & Chair, The Sylvia Earle Alliance & Mission Blue

-As Founder and Chair of The Sylvia Earle Alliance and the consequent global initiative, Mission Blue, Dr. Earle’s work centers around exploring and protecting the world’s oceans.
+As Founder and Chair of The Sylvia Earle Alliance and the consequent global initiative, Mission Blue, Dr. Sylvia Earle’s work centers around exploring and protecting the world’s oceans.
 Dr. Earle’s primary area of focus is in developing a global network of areas on land and in the ocean to preserve biodiversity and provide services that aid in combatting accelerating climate change.
 Dr. Earle has been on the cutting edge of underwater exploration and led the first team of women aquanauts during the Tektite Project in 1970.

 Learn more about Dr. Sylvia Earle here.